Ficool

 As if answering my query, my ears suddenly pop with a shattering chime, rending my silence asunder.

-Through the ringing chaos, barely discernible voices occupy this land.
+Through the ringing chaos, barely discernible voices occupy the nearby vicinity.

-As my senses gradually grow in clarity, my ears discern...
+As my senses grow in clarity, my ears discern sounds of a strange nature...
 Screaming?

 More Chapters